utdesign-makerspace/Flashforge-for-Cura/README.md

 ## Changelog

+v.0.3 (Jan 25, 2020) - Decreased first layer speed to 15 mm/s for even better adhesion.
+You can override that in settings.

 v.0.2 (Jan 24, 2020) - Fixed bug with incorrect init/wipe code for right extruder.
 Slowed down default initial layer speed to 20 mm/s for better adhesion.

 v.0.1 (Jan 22, 2020) - Initial commit